I Saw You Dancing

 "I Saw You Dancing" is a song by Swedish group Yaki-Da.
-It was released in 1994, as the lead single from their first studio album, Pride (1995), and is written and produced by Jonas Berggren from Ace of Base.
-The song was a top 10 hit in Denmark, Finland, Iceland, Israel, Malaysia, Norway and on the Canadian RPM Dance/Urban chart.
+It was released in 1994 by Mega Records and Metronome, as the lead single from their first studio album, Pride (1995).
+The song is written and produced by Jonas Berggren from Ace of Base and was a top-10 hit in Denmark, Finland, Iceland, Israel, Malaysia Norway and on the Canadian RPM Dance/Urban chart.

 Critical reception

 The song received favorable reviews from most music critics.
 John Bush from AllMusic said the group "pursue the same bubblegum dance-pop route" as Ace of Base on the song.
-Larry Flick from Billboard called it "a sunny li'l confection".
+Larry Flick from Billboard magazine named it "a sunny li'l confection".
 He wrote that the "chirpy Swedish female duo makes an excellent first impression with a bright and shuffling pop confection that proudly wears the fingerprints of mentor Jonas Berggren from Ace of Base.
 The track wins with a simple but memorable melody that blossoms into a swirling, thickly harmonious chorus..."

-Dave Sholin from the Gavin Report commented that "it's easy to get hooked on this plaintive melody line.
+Dave Sholin from the Gavin Report said, "It's easy to get hooked on this plaintive melody line.
 One hundred percent pure pop is exactly what one would expect from Ace of Base's Jonas "Joker" Berggren, who produced this song.
 It's easy to hear that mission has been accomplished."
 Pan-European magazine Music & Media noted, "Bookers, here's the one to put all your money on.
 Penned by Ace Of Base's Joker, it is in the famed pop reggae mould with a touch of ABBA and other past Eurovision winners."
 Chuck Campbell from Scripps Howard News Service noted it as a "very ABBA-like single".
 James Hunter from Vibe described it as "latinesque pop disco".

 Chart performance

-"I Saw You Dancing" was very successful on the charts in several continents and remains the group's biggest hit to date.
-It peaked within the top 10 in Denmark, Finland, Iceland, Israel, Malaysia and Norway.
+"I Saw You Dancing" was a success on the charts in several continents and remains the group's most successful hit.
+It was a top-10 hit in Denmark (7), Iceland (6), Israel, Malaysia, and Norway (7).
 In Greece, it hit number-one on the Radio Star FM.
-In their homecountry Sweden, "I Saw You Dancing" reached number 32 and on the Eurochart Hot 100, it went to number 97.
-In the US, the single managed to reach number 54 on the Billboard Hot 100, number 11 on the Billboard Hot Dance Club Play chart and number 41 on the Cash Box Top 100 Pop Singles chart.
-In Canada, the song climbed to number 10 on the RPM Dance/Urban chart and number 62 on the RPM Top Singles chart.
+In Yaki-Da's homecountry Sweden, the song reached number 32 on Sverigetopplistan on 3 February 1995, with seven weeks within the chart.
+On the Eurochart Hot 100, it reached number 97, after charting in Denmark, Norway and Sweden.
+In the US, "I Saw You Dancing" peaked at number 54 on the Billboard Hot 100, number 11 on the Billboard Hot Dance Club Play chart and number 41 on the Cash Box Top 100 Pop Singles chart in a difficult period for contemporary pop music in the US.
+Few radio stations played the song, with WSPK-FM "K104.7" in Poughkeepsie, N.Y., a notable champion of the song.
+In Canada, it climbed to number 10 on the RPM Dance/Urban chart and number 62 on the RPM Top Singles chart.